 Typically, the building's fire alarm system will sound on the floor in alarm and the floors immediately above and below the initial floor in alarm.
-This will set off a "sequence of operations" that will include the activation of the evacuation tone and strobes lights on those floors, the release of the stairway re-entry doors for relocating building occupants, the recalling of the elevators to the lobby, and the shutting down of the heating ventilation and air conditioning (HVAC) on the floors in alarm.
+This will set off a "sequence of operations" that will include the activation of the fire alarm tone, the strobe lights will begin to flash, the release of the stairway re-entry doors for relocating building occupants, the recalling of the elevators to the lobby, and the shutting down of the heating ventilation and air conditioning (HVAC) on the floors in alarm.

-Upon activation of a fire alarm on your floor, you are to listen to the PA announcements from the building's Emergency Action Plan Director and proceed to the nearest safe stairway exit and continue down the stairs to your floor's reentry floor or evacuate the building to the pre-determined outside assembly area depending on your regions typical response plan.
+Upon activation of a fire alarm on your floor, you are to listen to the public address announcements from the building's Emergency Action Plan Director and proceed to the nearest safe stairway exit and wait for further instructions.
+If you discover smoke, fire, or a potentially dangerous situation, exit the floor by using the stairs and continue down, 3 floors below the floor or alarm, to the next re-entry floor or evacuate the building to the pre-determined outside assembly area.